Kvinesdal Municipality

-Kvinesdal belongs to a central area in the Norwegian south from which many people emigrated to North America, particularly the United States, from the 1850s until the 1950s.
-It is noted for being an "American village" (Norwegian: Amerika-bygd) because of the high number of American residents.
-These are typically either Norwegians who moved to the States, obtained US Citizenship and later moved back to Norway, or are descendants of Norwegians who have never acquired Norwegian citizenship.
+From the 1850s until the 1950s, many people emigrated from Kvinesdal Municipality and moved to North America, particularly to the United States.
+It is noted as being an "American village" (Amerika-bygd) because of the high number of American residents in Kvinesdal Municipality.
+These people are typically either Norwegians who moved to the States, obtained US Citizenship, and then later moved back to Norway, or they are descendants of Norwegians who have never acquired Norwegian citizenship.